 - Once you are a COD student, send a copy of your high school transcript with the TM001, TM002, or TM003 code to HSTranscript@cod.edu For placement purposes, your transcript can be an official or unofficial transcript - no photos or screen shots will be accepted.
 Your transcript should contain your high school name, student name, math course name, TM001 code, TM002 code or TM003 code,and graduation year.
 In the subject and body of the email message, state “Please review my transcript for transitional math.”
 Your transitional math code is valid for 18 months from the date of graduation.

 - Wait a few days for the transcript to be evaluated.
-Check the transcript evaluation status in myAccess under Academic Profile>My Profile.
+To access: log into the portal at inside.cod.edu, select myACCESS, then select Academic Profile from the drop-down menu.
 Look for the “Transfer Course Summary” section.

 - After your transitional math grade of A, B or C has been evaluated, you are allowed to register for Math 1220, Math 1218, Math 1115, Math 1102, Math 1100, Math 0481 or Math 0465.
 Ask for assistance from Counseling, Advising and Transfer Services or math faculty advisor to determine which math class best fits your area of study.